Wrench’s on-demand vehicle repair and maintenance service picks up $20 million – TechCrunch

 “Busy consumers need a simple scheduling and vehicle diagnosis system to deliver repair and maintenance services without the hassle of the waiting room,” said Ed Petersen, the company’s chief executive, in a statement.

-Wrench has already serviced around 100,000 vehicles, according to Petersen and all of the company’s repair and servicing visits come with a 12,000-mile warranty and a vehicle inspection with the results delivered to a customer.
+Wrench has already serviced around 100,000 vehicles, according to Petersen, and all of the company’s repair and servicing visits come with a 12,000-mile warranty and a vehicle inspection with the results delivered to a customer.

 “Consumers are embracing on-demand services that make their lives better.
-Wrench’s technology-enabled mobile mechanic service saves customers time and money – resulting in high customer satisfaction and lifetime value,” said Stuart Nagae, Director of Venture Capital at Vulcan Capital.
+Wrench’s technology-enabled mobile mechanic service saves customers time and money — resulting in high customer satisfaction and lifetime value,” said Stuart Nagae, director of venture capital at Vulcan Capital.
 “With more than 270 million vehicles in the United States, the opportunity is enormous.”

 Wrench has already begun its process of geographic expansion with the acquisition earlier this year of the Canadian mobile automotive mechanic startup Fiix, which provided mobile mechanic services to around 80,000 customers across North America.